mongodb/docs-realm/examples/android/tutorial/README.md

 The Realm Examples project contains Java and Kotlin code examples for the Realm SDK and their unit tests.

+This project uses the realm app *android-example-testers-rztwe*, in the org *Bushicorp*.
+You can view the realm app [here](https://realm.mongodb.com/groups/5f60207f14dfb25d23101102/apps/5fd8f1267b48d7cff86b1766/dashboard).

 ## Get Started

 ### Install Android Studio